In this guide

 Knowledge of English and patient riskBack to top

-When first assessing the seriousness of concerns about whether a nurse or midwife has the necessary knowledge of English, the first question will be whether patients are placed at potential or actual risk of harm.
+When first assessing the seriousness of concerns about whether a nurse, midwife or nursing associate has the necessary knowledge of English, the first question will be whether patients are placed at potential or actual risk of harm.

 Examples of language concerns that could place the public at risk of harm include:

 - poor handover of essential information about patient treatment or care to other health professionals because of an inability to speak English